K. Alex Müller: Early life and education

-Education

-After his mother’s death, Müller was sent to school at the Evangelical College in Schiers, in the eastern part of Switzerland.
+Müller was sent to school at the Evangelical College in Schiers, in the eastern part of Switzerland.
 Here he studied from 1938 to 1945, obtaining his baccalaureate (Matura).
 Müller then enrolled in the Physics and Mathematics Department of the Swiss Federal Institute of Technology (ETH Zürich).
 He took courses by Wolfgang Pauli, who made a deep impression on him.
 After receiving his Diplom, he worked for one year, then returned to ETH Zürich for a PhD, submitting his thesis at the end of 1957.

 Career

 Müller joined the Battelle Memorial Institute in Geneva, soon becoming the manager of a magnetic resonance group.
 During this time he became a lecturer at the University of Zürich.
 In 1963 he accepted an offer as a research staff member at the IBM Zürich Research Laboratory in Rüschlikon, where he remained until his retirement.
 In parallel, he maintained his affiliation with University of Zurich where he was appointed professor in 1970.
 From 1972 to 1985 Müller was manager of the ZRL physics department.
 In 1982 he became an IBM Fellow.
 He received an honorary doctorate from Technical University of Munich and University of Geneva.
 In 1987 (before winning the Nobel Prize) he got an honorary degree (laurea honoris causa) in Physics from the University of Pavia.